Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Examples

 \begin{example}[More irregularity in the wild] This example was suggested to the author by Marie-Claude Arnaud.

-In \cite[\S 4.2]{contrerasfigallirifford}, a Riemannian metric is constructed on the 2-dimensional torus $\T^2=\R^2/\Z^2$ that is hyperbolic except inside a small disc $D\subset \T^2$.
+In \cite[\S 4.2]{contrerasfigallirifford}, a Riemannian metric is constructed on the 2-dimensional torus ${\mathbb{T}}^2={\mathbb{R}}^2/{\mathbb{Z}}^2$ that is hyperbolic except inside a small disc $D\subset {\mathbb{T}}^2$.
 A method is then described to find a measure $\mu$ that minimizes the action and does not correspond to a closed orbit because it has irrational homology.
-The measure $\mu$ is invariant under the geodesic flow of $\T^2$.
+The measure $\mu$ is invariant under the geodesic flow of ${\mathbb{T}}^2$.

-The theory developed in \cite{arnaud2011link} can be adapted to analyze the regularity of $\supp\mu$.
-That theory is about maps on the annulus $S^1\times\R$.
-To adapt it, take a smooth circle $\beta\subset M$ transversal to restriction of the geodesic flow determined by $\supp\mu$, and look at the map $\phi\colon T\beta\to T\beta$ determined by the first-return map of that flow.
+The theory developed in \cite{arnaud2011link} can be adapted to analyze the regularity of $\operatorname{supp}\mu$.
+That theory is about maps on the annulus $S^1\times{\mathbb{R}}$.
+To adapt it, take a smooth circle $\beta\subset M$ transversal to restriction of the geodesic flow determined by $\operatorname{supp}\mu$, and look at the map $\phi\colon T\beta\to T\beta$ determined by the first-return map of that flow.

-What the theory of \cite{arnaud2011link} tells us is that $x\mapsto df_x$ in this case cannot be the the restriction of a $C^1$ section of $T^*\T^2$.
-Already from Mather's theory \cite{matheractionminimizing91} (or from Theorem \ref{thm:mather}) we know that it must be Lipschitz, and the question remains as to whether it is something in-between. \end{example}
+What the theory of \cite{arnaud2011link} tells us is that $x\mapsto df_x$ in this case cannot be the the restriction of a $C^1$ section of $T^*{\mathbb{T}}^2$.
+Already from Mather's theory \cite{matheractionminimizing91} (or from Theorem \ref{thm:mather}) we know that it must be Lipschitz, and the question remains as to whether it is something in-between. \end{example} \begin{example}[Young Superposition Principle] Let $c$ be a normal 0-current on $M$ and write $c=c^+-c^-$ with positive Radon measures $c^\pm$, and assume $\langle c,1\rangle=c^+(M)-c^-(M)=0$, so that $c$ is a boundary.